Concrete Strength Grades Explained: How to Choose the Right Concrete for Your Project

 Compliance Requirements

 Concrete must achieve the characteristic strength with 95% confidence.
+4 This typically requires target strengths 20-30% higher than the specified grade.

 Practical Selection Guidelines